Summit Hill

 St. Paul, MN

 Summit-University also encompasses one of St. Paul’s lost neighborhoods, the Rondo Neighborhood: a vibrant center of African-American life destroyed by the construction of I-94.
 Still, the neighborhood flourishes with ethnic diversity, and is home to young professionals, creative entrepreneurs, families and retirees.
 The Cathedral of St. Paul marks the eastern terminus of Selby Avenue.
-To the north the new Green Line light rail on University Avenue provides easy access to the markets, restaurants, shops and culture of St. Paul’s growing Asian and African communities.
+To the north the Green Line light rail on University Avenue provides easy access to the markets, restaurants, shops and culture of St. Paul’s growing Asian and African communities.

 Food & Drink